← back to Legal

 7.2 Except for the limited access and use rights expressly granted in the Agreement, no rights are granted to the Customer by implication, estoppel, or otherwise.

 7.3 As between the parties, the Customer retains all right, title, and interest in and to Customer Content.
+For clarity, nothing in the Agreement limits any statutory rights that individuals may have in relation to their Personal Data under applicable data protection laws.

 7.5 To the extent the Customer provides suggestions, comments, ideas, or other feedback relating to the Services, the Customer grants October a perpetual, irrevocable, worldwide, royalty-free licence to use and incorporate that feedback without restriction or obligation.